The elimination of this grant has been proposed in Budget 2020: A plan for jobs and the economy.

 - reporting and accountability requirements

 - the minister’s right to audit any project

 - the minister’s right to require a refund of any grant funds not used in accordance with the agreement

 First Nations applicants

-First Nations must submit a Band Council Resolution along with the signed CGA.
+First Nations must submit a band council resolution along with the signed conditional grant agreement.

 You will need to submit information that demonstrates:

-- that the total grant received was used in accordance with the CGA
+- that the total grant received was used in accordance with the conditional grant agreement

 - include all receipts/invoices